colindembovsky/colindembovsky.github.io/_posts/2026/2026-03-30-from-sprints-to-swarms-part-1-ai-made-code-cheap.markdown

 - **Context quality** - how well is context maintained and communicated across the team?
 - **Ownership ambiguity** - how clear is it who owns each piece of work?

-## Metrics That Matter
+## Metrics That (Mostly) Matter

-There are some metrics that teams should be paying attention to in this new world:
+Ultimately, if you're not meeting business goals, then it doesn't matter how fast your agents are generating code.
+Measuring business value delivered is far more important than microscoping agent performance.
+However, these are some metrics that teams should be paying attention to in this new world:

 - **PR size** - larger PRs require more context and more review time, and are more likely to introduce bugs.
+- **Agentic PR ratio** - what percentage of PRs are being created by agents vs humans?
 - **Review latency** - how long does it take for PRs to be reviewed?
 - **Agentic review ratio** - what percentage of PRs reviewed by agents?
 How successful are those reviews compared to human reviews?
 - **Median time-to-merge** - how long does it take for PRs to be merged after being opened?